If you love nature, camping, and getting back to the basics, then off grid living probably sounds pretty appealing.

 Who wouldn’t want to live off grid in Hawaii?

-Hawaii is an incredibly expensive place to live off grid because of the cost of land as well as the living cost.
+Hawaii is an incredibly expensive place to live off grid because of the cost of land and property taxes.

-However, once you’ve adjusted to these the local resources, mild climate, and ability to generate electricity can truly give back to you.
+However, once you’ve adjusted, a mild climate, and ability to generate electricity can truly give back to you.

 No laws will prevent you from living off grid in Hawaii – just those high taxes!